 Life’s Better When You’re On A Bike

-They say this has been a good year for cycling — more people than ever have been getting on their bike.
+They say the last few years have been great for cycling — more people than ever have been getting on their bike.

 I’m delighted to hear it, as I’ve always been a big fan of taking to two wheels, and I’m pleased that more people are getting to experience the many, many benefits they bring.